SPACES Board Members

 Jo Farb Hernández

-Jo Farb Hernández, a 30+-year veteran of the art world, is Director of the Natalie and James Thompson Art Gallery in the School of Art and Design at San Jose State University and Director of the SPACES (Saving and Preserving Arts and Cultural Environments) archives.
-She earlier served as Director of the Monterey Museum of Art (1985-93), and concurrently as President of the statewide California Association of Museums (1991-92).
+Jo Farb Hernández, a 40+-year veteran of the art world, is Director of the Natalie and James Thompson Art Gallery and a Professor in the Department of Art and Art History at San José State University.
+She also serves as Director of SPACES (Saving and Preserving Arts and Cultural Environments).
+Hernández earlier served as Director of the Monterey Museum of Art (1985-93), and concurrently as President of the statewide California Association of Museums (1991-92).
 She has also taught at the University of California, Santa Cruz (1999-2000), directed the Triton Museum of Art (1978-85), and was a Rockefeller Fellow at the Dallas Museum of Art (1975-76).
-She is a member of the International Editorial Board for Raw Vision magazine, the Executive Board of the Alliance for California Traditional Arts, and the International Advisory Board for the Fred Smith art environment.
-She has served on the Advisory Board for the Fund for Folk Culture, and has been a panelist for the California Arts Council and the U.S. Information Agency.
-Since 1994 Hernandez has also pursued selected curatorial projects on a freelance basis through Curatorial and Museum Management Services, her consulting firm for nonprofit arts organizations.
+She is a Contributing Editor of Raw Vision magazine and a member of the International Editorial Board for Elsewhere journal, serves on the Advisory Boards for the Fred Smith and Vollis Simpson art environments, and provided prior service on the Executive Board of the Alliance for California Traditional Arts and on the Advisory Board for the Fund for Folk Culture.

-Hernández’ curatorial efforts have been impressive and wide-ranging; she is equally comfortable with contemporary and modern as with outsider, folk, and ethnic/tribal arts.
-She has been particularly involved with the aesthetic genre of “outsider” or “self-taught” art since 1974, when she completed her Master’s degree project at UCLA on American art environments through the Folklore and Mythology program.
+Hernández’ curatorial efforts have been impressive and wide-ranging; she is equally comfortable with contemporary and modern as with self-taught, folk, and ethnic/tribal arts.
+She has been particularly involved with the aesthetic genre of art environments since 1974, when she completed her Master’s degree project at UCLA on sites in the American Midwest.
 She has done primary fieldwork on art environments across the U.S. and in Western Europe; and on Mexican, Spanish, and Balkan folk arts and performance events.
-She has authored or co-authored over thirty exhibition catalogues and books, and has published articles for a variety of international art journals; she has juried numerous national, statewide, and regional exhibitions, and has lectured widely at museums and universities internationally.
-She has recently completed the book Forms of Tradition in Contemporary Spain, accompanied by four DVDs, and, through support from a Fulbright Senior Scholar award, is currently pursuing a documentation/ interpretation project on Spanish art environments.
+She has juried numerous national, statewide, and regional exhibitions; has been a panelist for numerous governmental agencies, private foundations, and nonprofit organizations; and has lectured widely at museums and universities internationally.
+Hernández has authored or co-authored over thirty exhibition catalogues and books, and has published articles for a variety of international art journals.
+Among her award-winning books are A.G.
+Rizzoli: Architect of Magnificent Visions (1998), one of Amazon.com’s “10 Best: Art and Architecture” books that year; and Forms of Tradition in Contemporary Spain (2005; accompanied by four DVDs), winner of the prestigious 2006 Chicago Folklore Prize.

 Lisa Stone focuses on the documentation and preservation of artists’ environments, museums, and collections.
 She has been involved in the preservation of art environments since 1981, and has worked on the preservation of Fred Smith’s Wisconsin Concrete Park since 1987.
 Working with Don Howlett, of Preservation Services, Inc., she writes preservation plans and manages site preservation projects for art environments and other sites.
 She has a Master of Science in Historic Preservation from The School of the Art Institute of Chicago, where she is curator of the Roger Brown Study Collection, and Adjunct Associate Professor in the department of Art History, Theory, and Criticism.
 She’s co-author of Sacred Spaces and Other Places A guide to the Grottos and Sculptural Environments of the Upper Midwest (with Jim Zanzi, SAIC Press, 1993), and lectures and writes widely on the subjects of art environments and self-taught artists.
 She lives in Chicago and Spring Lake, WI where she works on a garden/ruin.